pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 for the expected format.

 The initial status of a PDEP will be `Status: Draft`.
-This will be changed to `Status: Under discussion` by the author(s), when they are ready to proceed with the descision making process.
+This will be changed to `Status: Under discussion` by the author(s), when they are ready to proceed with the decision making process.

 #### PDEP Discussion Timeline